devrlora/simple21/README.md

+# Simple21 Game

+## Rules:
+* Human player vs computer.
+* Press "click to play" button to generate a random number for each player.
+* Each round displays a random number between 1-21.
+* Which ever player gets a number closer to 21 wins the round.
+* The game ends after 5 rounds.
+* The player who wins best 3 out of 5 rounds wins.

+Wireframes:
 ![alt text](https://github.com/devrlora/simple21.github/blob/master/assets/game_wireframe.png "Logo Title Text 1")

-Explanation of process:
-First establish scope of game:

-Rules:
-Human player vs computer.
-Press button to generate a random number for each player Each round displays a random number.
-Which ever player gets the number closer to 21 wins the round.

-Establish number of rounds that will end the game:
-Game ends after 5 rounds.
-Player who wins best 3 out of 5 rounds wins.